Kerlingarfjöll – Steaming valleys and surreal landscapes

 This is coming from the Snorrahver fumarole, furiously steaming from a ridge above the geothermal valley.

-Signpost above Hveradalir valley, Kerlingarfjöll mountains, Iceland
+Signpost above Hveradalir valley, Kerlingarfjöll, Iceland.

 Signposts on the stony plateau.